Stanley Cup

-Since the 1914–15 season, the Cup has been won a combined 103 times by 20 current NHL teams and five teams no longer in existence.
+Since the 1914–15 season, the Cup has been won a combined 106 times by 21 current NHL teams and five teams no longer in existence.
 It was not awarded in 1919 because of the Spanish flu epidemic and in 2005 because of the 2004–05 NHL lockout.
 It was held by nine different teams between 1893 and 1914.
-The Montreal Canadiens have won it a record 24 times and are the most recent Canadian-based team to win it, doing so in 1993; the Detroit Red Wings have won it 11 times, the most of any United States-based NHL team, most recently in 2008.
-The current holders of the cup are the Colorado Avalanche after their victory in 2022.
-More than three thousand different names, including the names of over thirteen hundred players, had been engraved on it by 2017.
+The Montreal Canadiens have won it a record 24 times and are the most recent Canadian-based team to win it, doing so in 1993; the Detroit Red Wings have won it 11 times, the most of any United States–based NHL team, most recently in 2008.
+The current holders of the Cup are the Florida Panthers after their victories in 2024 and 2025, the former being their first in franchise history.
+More than 3,000 different names, including the names of over 1,300 players, had been engraved on it by 2017.

 History

 Origins

-After the Lord Stanley of Preston was appointed by Queen Victoria as Governor General of Canada on June 11, 1888, he and his family became highly enthusiastic about ice hockey.
+After Frederick Stanley, 1st Baron Stanley of Preston (later the 16th Earl of Derby) was appointed by Queen Victoria as governor general of Canada on June 11, 1888, he and his family became highly enthusiastic about ice hockey.
 Stanley was first exposed to the game at Montreal's 1889 Winter Carnival, where he saw the Montreal Victorias play the Montreal Hockey Club.
 The Montreal Gazette reported that he "expressed his great delight with the game of hockey and the expertise of the players".
 During that time, organized ice hockey in Canada was still in its infancy and only Montreal and Ottawa had anything resembling leagues.